Jim Davidson: Television career

 Davidson's success was quickly followed by many more appearances on television, including What's on Next, and several series of his own television show, The Jim Davidson Show (1979—1982), which ran for five complete series and won Davidson the TV Times award as "Funniest Man on Television".

 Davidson appeared on an edition of the BBC1 series Seaside Special, shown on 20 August 1977, hosted by Tony Blackburn and David Hamilton.
-His appearance garnered negative reviews in The Stage, with the show's reviewer, Martyn Wade, commenting that: "...comedian Jim Davidson had already won first prize for lack of taste with crude racist jokes tracing the adventures of a black man whose nickname was Chalky and whose other names included Toilet-Roll.
+His appearance garnered a negative review in The Stage, with the show's reviewer, Martyn Wade, commenting that: "...comedian Jim Davidson had already won first prize for lack of taste with crude racist jokes tracing the adventures of a black man whose nickname was Chalky and whose other names included Toilet-Roll.
 'Day-light come and I gotta sign on' is a representative line from Mr Davidson's act."

 He starred in TV sitcoms Up the Elephant and Round the Castle (1983–1985) and Home James!
 (1987–1990).
 His one-man show for Thames Television, Stand Up Jim Davidson (1990), was recorded at London's Royalty Theatre.

 Davidson became known for Big Break (1991–2002) and as the third host of The Generation Game (1995–2002), as the successor to Bruce Forsyth and Larry Grayson.
 In September 2007, Davidson appeared in the third series of Hell's Kitchen (2007) in the UK, and in May 2008 he appeared in the BBC's Comedy Map of Britain.

 On 2 January 2013, Davidson was set to become a housemate in the 11th series of Celebrity Big Brother, but was arrested at Heathrow Airport by police officers working on Operation Yewtree.
 On 3 January 2014, a year after being arrested and without being charged, he became a housemate in the show's 13th series.
 On 29 January 2014, he left the Big Brother house as the winner.

 Touring show

-Davidson's touring material developed from his original London comedy circuit show, aimed for pub and club audiences, a demographic considerably different to that of his television work; his touring material contains much stronger language, which Davidson promotes as 'adult entertainment'.

-Davidson later developed his touring material into his adult pantomime work, including productions with titles such as Boobs in the Wood, a spoof of Robin Hood, and SINderella.
+Davidson's touring material developed from his original London comedy circuit show, aimed for pub and club audiences, a demographic considerably different to that of his television work.
+He later developed his touring material into his adult pantomime work, including productions with titles such as Boobs in the Wood, a spoof of Robin Hood, and Sinderella.

-In 2006, for the first time in 14 years, he refused to play Great Yarmouth, stating that the resort was "full of overweight people in flip-flops and fat children of all colours and no class".
-The inhabitants of the town took this as a personal affront, although Davidson later stated that he was referring to tourists.
+In 2006, for the first time in 14 years, he refused to perform at Great Yarmouth, stating that the resort was "full of overweight people in flip-flops and fat children of all colours and no class".

 Recording career

-Davidson has appeared in the UK singles chart under his own name with the double A-sided "White Christmas"/"Too Risky".
+Davidson has appeared in the UK singles chart with the double A-sided "White Christmas"/"Too Risky".
 It peaked at No. 52 in December 1980.